 Reduce cost through automation

-To personalize the message to an individual based on time of the day, day of the week, season, weather, temperature, or language, how many versions of the ad must the brand create to stay relevant to each consumer?
-As budgets shrink and demand grows, this process just isn’t realistic anymore.
+To personalize an ad’s message to an individual based on the time, day of the week, season, or language, how many versions of the ad must the brand create to stay relevant?
+As budgets shrink and demand grows, this manual and time-consuming process just isn’t realistic anymore.

-By harnessing automation through DCO technology, brands now have the possibility to drastically reduce the number of resources they dedicate to ad creation through a modularized creative approach leveraging dynamic canvas technology and dynamic creative master development to quickly do the work of otherwise many team members.
+By harnessing automation through DCO technology, brands now have the possibility to drastically reduce the number of resources they dedicate to ad creation.

 Increase ROI through personalization at scale

-Today, personalization has to go beyond retargeting – it’s more about understanding the mindset of your audience based on their online behavior and actions, and being able to predict the message that would resonate with them.
+Today, personalization has to go beyond retargeting and be more about understanding the mindset of your audience based on their online behavior and actions.

 For instance, we recently talked to Aishwarya Bhavsar, Marketing Manager at Move Snapp, on the alternative of trafficking multiple individual ads by leveraging dynamic creative ads.

 “The option that I swear by and recommend is the dynamic creatives and/or Dynamic Creative Optimization,” shared Aishwarya.
 These solutions support true ad personalization and are highly scalable.